Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 ![](/resources/docs/proget-chocolatey-newfeed.png){height="" width="50%"}

-Now select "No Connectors (private packages only)" as this feed will be intended to host private packages.
+Now select "Private/Internal Packages" as this feed will be intended to host private packages.
 From here, name the feed.
 For this example, we will call it `internal-chocolatey`, and then click "Create Feed".

 ![](/resources/docs/proget-chocolatey-newfeed-internal.png){height="" width="50%"}

-You'll then see several options related to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features.
-These are only for users looking to use third-party packages.
-Leave these boxes unchecked, and select "Set Feed Features".
 You will then be directed to the new `internal-chocolatey` feed, currently empty.

 ![](/resources/docs/proget-chocolatey-internal-empty.png){height="" width="50%"}